 There are two large grocery stores with in walking distance of the Condo.
 Chedraui is almost directly across the street, they carry a full stock of food, beer, wine, liquor, household and personal items.
 Mega is about two blocks away to the north on the same avenue, it is larger than Chedraui and closer to a US Walmart type shopping experience (good or bad depending on how you look at it).

 Please be cautioned that the plastic bags that are used are very thin and rip very easy.
 Hold them from the bottom.
-Even better, bring a cloth bag or two from home is you intend to do a lot of shopping.
-Also tip the bagger a few peso's.
+Even better, use the cloth bags that we have stored in the lower cabinet to the left of the stove.
+Also tip the bagger a few peso's (they work only for tips).

 There is a 7 screen movie theater (Cinepolis) right next to Chedraui (so you look out of our kitchen window and see what's playing!).
 It shows many first run US movies with the audio in English (and Spanish subtitles).
 Very comfortable seating with prices much lower than the US for both the movies and popcorn.